azdavis/millet/extensions/vscode/readme.md

   - Snippets
 - For SML files only:
   - Inline errors
-  - Hover for type
+  - Hover for type/documentation
-  - Go to definition
-  - Go to type definition
+  - Go to definition/type definition

 ## Usage